 On the flipside, it can also be a time to fully evaluate your life and what you want to make the rest of it the best of it.
 Oprah Winfrey described it as your moment to reinvent yourself after focusing on the needs of others for so long – to get clear on what matters to you then to pursue it with all your energy time and talent.

-Attitudes to mental health are changing, thank God, and there are a wide range of options the GP can discuss with you, or they can refer you elsewhere if needed.
+Attitudes to menopause and mental health are changing, thank God, and there are a wide range of options the GP can discuss with you, or they can refer you elsewhere if needed.

 There are tons of online forums where women are talking about their symptoms and supporting each other.
 The more we talk about it the less of a taboo it will become.